 The Origin of Image Processing.
 Imaging began in the 19th Century with photography and continued with x-rays, television and electronic scanning in the 20th Century.
-Image processing as a field of study began in the 1950s with pictures of the earth from high flying "spy" airplanes and then with pictures of the earth's surface taken from orbiting satellites.
+Image processing as a field of study began in the 1950s with pictures of the earth' surface from high flying "spy" airplanes and then with pictures taken from orbiting satellites.
 Electronic sensors were sent into space to probe the surfaces of the planets and their moons in the 1970s and 1980s.
 The newer infrared and optic sensors, and additionally synthetic array and high range resolution radars create images that require intensive processing to reveal details for detection and classification of man-made objects, crops and other foliage and of minerals.
 These are captured from ground stations, unmanned aerial vehicles, airplanes and satellites.

 Applications of Image Processing.
-Nowadays, image processing is used in medical diagnostics, forensics, biological microscopy, inspection of parts and materials, crop yield estimates, foliage types and area estimates, minerals, defense intelligence, topographic maps (a type of stereo vision), ocean temperatures, meteorology and other areas
+Nowadays, image processing is used in medical diagnostics, forensics, biological microscopy, inspection of parts and materials, crop yield estimates, foliage types and area estimates, minerals, defense intelligence, topographic maps (a type of stereo vision), ocean temperatures, meteorology, fire danger monitoring, and other areas

 An important developing area that is based mainly on image processing is computer vision.
 It includes enhancing images, selecting objects, identification and recognition of objects, monitoring the behavior of the objects, tracking objects, and related areas.
+The goal here is to mimic huiman vision, perception and analysis.